The COVID-19 has upended family life worldwide. And in these challenging times, we deeply hope you and your family are healthy and safe!

 It is never easy to feel positive when our children are driving us crazy.
 Along with our stress due to the coronavirus outbreak, we usually end up saying “Stop doing that” when our child disappoints us.
-However, children, in generally, are much more likely to do what we ask when we give them positive instructions.
+However, children, in general, are much more likely to do what we ask when we give them positive instructions.

 Tell them the behavior you want to see: Now you can use positive words when asking your children to do anything.
 For example, instead of saying “Stop making a mess!”, say “Please arrange your clothes neatly”.

 Don’t shout at your kids: Remember that you should always use positive parenting during pandemic.
 Shouting at your children is not good at all.
-It just makes both you and them more depressed, stressed and angrier.
+It just makes both you and them more depressed, stressed, and angrier.
 Instead, you can get your child’s attention by using their name.
 Use a calm voice to speak to them.

 Praise their good manner: Praise your child when they have done something well.
 The child may not show it, but they will keep doing that good thing again.
 This also reveals that you notice and care about them.